Operating Protocol – Referencing standards in the Building Code system

 When to use the Protocol

 This protocol is intended to support the selection of content from standards for incorporation in acceptable solutions and verification methods.
+It is also used to inform the selection of product standards cited in the Building Product Specifications.
 The information regarding requirements for inclusion in the Building Code will be a useful resource for committees when developing standards.
-The principles of the protocol would also apply to other types of information being considered for incorporation into the acceptable solutions and verification methods.
+The principles of the protocol would also apply to other types of information being considered for incorporation into the acceptable solutions, verification methods and Building Product Specifications.

 A standard is a consensus-based technical document that sets a benchmark for how to do something.
 Provisions for the development and revision of standards in New Zealand are set out in the Standards and Accreditation Act 2015.